chenxy99/Scanpaths/COCO_Search18/README.md

 Datasets
 ------------------
 You can download the original data followed the [`COCO-Search18`](https://sites.google.com/view/cocosearch/home) guidance.
 The trainval split and the bounding box annotations for our implementation and original implementation of inverse reinforcement learning can be download from  [`link`](https://drive.google.com/drive/folders/1spD2_Eya5S5zOBO3NKILlAjMEC3_gKWc) (more detail can refer to the original [`official released code`](https://github.com/cvlab-stonybrook/Scanpath_Prediction)).
 For the trainval split files, you need to add `_split3` at the end of each file.
-We pre-process the object detector result by [`CenterNet`](https://github.com/xingyizhou/CenterNet) and you can download it from [`link`](https://drive.google.com/file/d/1f_Ha5ppPKCngARg7_W5AlqvP6Q_N8LRu/view?usp=sharing).
+We pre-process the object detector result by [`CenterNet`](https://github.com/xingyizhou/CenterNet) and alternatively you can download it from [`link`](https://drive.google.com/file/d/1f_Ha5ppPKCngARg7_W5AlqvP6Q_N8LRu/view?usp=sharing).

 The typical `<dataset_root>` should be structured as follows
 ```